yearn/yearn-devdocs/docs/developers/v2/EMERGENCY.md

 This acts as a guideline to follow when an incident is reported requiring immediate attention.

-The primary objective is minimized the loss of funds, in particular for Yearn's users.
+The primary objective is to minimize the loss of funds, in particular for Yearn's users.
 All decisions made should be driven by this goal.

 1. Open a private chat room (War Room) with a voice channel and invite only the team members that are online that can cover the [roles described above](#Roles).
 The War Room is limited to members that act in the capacities of the designated roles, as well as additional persons that can provide critical insight into the circumstances of the issue and how it can best be resolved.
 2. All the information that is gathered during the War Room should be considered private to the chat and not to be shared with third parties.
 Relevant data should be pinned and updated by the Facilitator for the team to have handy.
-3. The team's first milestone is to assess the situation as quickly as possible: Confirming the reported information and determine how critical the incident is.
+3. The team's first milestone is to assess the situation as quickly as possible: Confirming the reported information and determining how critical the incident is.
 A few questions to guide this process:
    - Is there confirmation from several team members/sources that the issue is valid?
 Are there example transactions that show the incident occurring?
 (Pin these in the War Room)
    - Is the Strategist that knows the most about the code in the War Room?
 Can the Strategist in question be reached?
 If not, can we reach the backup Strategist?
    - Are funds presently at risk?
 Is immediate action required?
    - Is the issue isolated or does it affect several vaults/strategies?
 Can the affected contracts be identified?
 (Pin these in the War Room)
    - Which Multi-sig will require signing to address the issue?
 The Multi-sig Herder should begin to notify signers and clear the queue in preparation for emergency transactions.
-   - If there is no immediate risk for loss of funds, does the team still need to take preventive action or some other mitigation?
+   - If there is no immediate risk of loss of funds, does the team still need to take preventive action or some other mitigation?
    - Is there agreement in the team that the situation is under control and that the War Room can be closed?
-4. Once the issue has been confirmed as valid, the next stop is to take immediate corrective action to prevent further loss of funds.
-If root cause requires further research, the team must err on the side of caution and take emergency preventive actions while the situation continues to be assessed.
+4. Once the issue has been confirmed as valid, the next step is to take immediate corrective action to prevent further loss of funds.
+If the root cause requires further research, the team must err on the side of caution and take emergency preventive actions while the situation continues to be assessed.
 A few questions to guide the decisions of the team:
    - Disable deposits to the affected Vaults?
 Should migrations and deposits be removed from the UI?
    - Activate Emergency Exit on the affected Strategies?
    - Remove one or more strategies from the withdrawal queue from the affected vaults?
    - Activate Emergency Shutdown in the Vault?
    - Revoke 1 or more Strategies?
    - Are multiple Team members able to confirm the corrective actions will stop the immediate risk through local Ganache fork testing?
 Strategist and Core Dev main roles in particular to confirm this step.
 5. The immediate corrective actions should be scripted or taken from the repository [emergency-toolbox](https://github.com/yearn/emergency-toolbox) and executed ASAP.
-Multi-sig Herder and Strategist Lead should coordinate this execution within the corresponding roles. **NOTE: This step is meant to give the War Room time to assess and research a more long term solution**.
+Multi-sig Herder and Strategist Lead should coordinate this execution within the corresponding roles. **NOTE: This step is meant to give the War Room time to assess and research a more long-term solution**.
 6. Once corrective measures are in place and there is confirmation by multiple sources that funds are no longer at risk, the next objective is to identify the root cause.
 A few questions/actions during this step that can help the team make decisions:
-   - What communications should be made public at this point in time?
+   - What communications should be made public at this point?
    - Can research among members of the War Room be divided?
 This step can be open for team members to do live debug sessions sharing screens to help identify the problem using the sample transactions.
 7. Once the cause is identified, the team can brainstorm to come up with the most suitable remediation plan and its code implementation (if required).
 A few questions that can help during this time:
    - In case there are many possible solutions can the team prioritize by weighing each option by time to implement and minimization of losses?
    - Can the possible solutions be tested and compared to confirm the end state fixes the issue?
    - Is there agreement in the War Room about the best solution?
 If not, can the objections be identified and a path for how to reach consensus on the approach be worked out, prioritizing the minimization of losses?
    - If a solution will take longer than a few hours, are there any further communications and preventive actions needed while the fix is developed?
-   - Does the solution require a longer term plan?
-Is there identified owners for the tasks/steps for the plan's execution?
+   - Does the solution require a longer-term plan?
+Are there identified owners for the tasks/steps for the plan's execution?
 8. Once a solution has been implemented, the team will confirm the solution resolves the issue and minimizes the loss of funds.
 Possible actions needed during this step:
    - Run in ganache fork simulations of end state to confirm the proposed solution(s)
    - Coordinate signatures from multi-sig signers and execution
    - Enable UI changes to normalize operations as needed
 9. Assign a lead to prepare a [disclosure](https://github.com/yearn/yearn-security) (should it be required), preparing a timeline of the events that took place.
 10. The team agrees when the War Room can be dismantled.
 The Facilitator breaks down the War Room and sets reminders if it takes longer than a few hours for members to reconvene.

 ### Emergency Checklist